PooyehA/Deep-LASI/docs/source/starter.rst

     the MATLAB source code to the working folder of your Matlab installation.

 #.
 Before running Deep-LASI the first time, have a look at the :doc:`example`, which
     provides a step-wise description of how to load multi-color single-molecule data into the software.
-    `Example Data <https://github.com/NurAb-Sal/TRacer>`_ is additionally provided together with the Software Download.
+    Example data sets are additionally provided.

 ... to be continued ...